lucblassel/lucblassel.com/posts/lets-implement-CART.markdown

                                   (versicolor)                         (virginica)                        (virginica)                         (virginica)
 ```

 We get a tree that's one level deeper.
 So everything seems to be working fine.
-However in our iris dataset we only have numerical data, legnths and widths, so we don't really know if our tree building nethod works with categorical data.
-So to do this I'm going ot use the golfing dataset which has a certain number of features, and the target value is if a game of golf is played or not.
+However in our iris dataset we only have numerical data, lengths and widths, so we don't really know if our tree building method works with categorical data.
+So to do this I'm going to use the golfing dataset which has a certain number of features, and the target value is if a game of golf is played or not.
 This dataset is very small so I can show you all of it here:

 | id  | outlook  | temperature | humidity | windy | play |
 | --- | -------- | ----------- | -------- | ----- | ---- |